 It’s finally here.
 I can’t avoid the inevitable and I now have a new job, a new task to add to my to-do list that has been constantly growing since the day I gave birth: I’m now a taxi driver.

-As I am writing this, I am crying of laughter.
-For years I made fun of my friends who were taxi drivers many times a week, or day.
-I told myself: I never want to do this!
+As I am writing this, I am crying with laughter.
+For years I made fun of my friends who were taxi drivers on the daily.
+I told myself: I don’t want to do this!
 No way!
 Ha ha ha!
 Surprise Jaime!

 Ever since my daughter started high school, her friend group and her social life has been growing.
 And I find myself driving her here and there.
-Everything started without me even noticing.
-Life is pretty clever, right?
+It all started without me even noticing.
 The first time it happened, I was happy and excited to bring her to her destination.
 And then there was a second and third time… And that’s when I realize that slowly but surely, I became a taxi mom.

 I have to admit that I’m slowly getting used to this change in my life.
-We are parents who would call ourselves #TeamAtHome.
-Although we love travelling, doing activities and being on the go, we love it as much as staying home.
-Other than swimming classes, my kids have rarely been enrolled in any classes during the weekends.
+We are parents that call ourselves #TeamAtHome.
+Although we love travelling, doing activities together and being on the go, we love staying home just as much.
+Other than swimming lessons, my kids have rarely been enrolled in any activities during the weekends.
 It’s a personal choice that our household has made.
 Therefore, the here-and-there taxi life is all new to me!

 I even frustrated myself.
 I can’t believe I’m telling you this, but it’s in my nature to keep things real.
 It was a Sunday afternoon and a friend had invited my daughter over for the afternoon.
-My husband was sleeping (he was sick) and I was wearing pyjamas.
-Comfortable at home.
-I was waiting for my soup to be ready so I could eat it while watching Netflix.
+My husband was sleeping (he was sick) and I was wearing pyjamas and comfortable at home.
+I was waiting for my soup to heat up so I could eat it while watching Netflix.
 Did I want to bring my daughter to her friend’s house?
 Not at all.
 So I started getting frustrated, and became negative.
 Guess what… I had the guts to go ask my daughter to ask her dad to bring her to her friend’s house!
 I’m ashamed of myself.
 Mea culpa.